 Beyond the negative emotional impact of feeling isolated, loneliness is also a major risk to physical health.
-Research has associated loneliness with coronary heart disease and found that loneliness may be a greater threat to health than obesity.
+Research has associated loneliness with

-One study even suggested that people who are lonely have a higher mortality risk than individuals who do not feel alone.
+One study even suggested that people who are lonely have a higher

 A new study from Kings College London in the U.K. adds to the list of health concerns associated with loneliness, finding that people who are lonely may be more likely to develop type 2 diabetes.